routegy/routegy-docs/app/docs/reference/patterns.md

   Email address
 ```

 To accomplish this, the following YAML definition uses three levels of nested objects.
-Fieldsets (`Contact info` and `Name`) are labeled using `label` property (optional), but they don't have a `type` property like other elements.
+Fieldsets (`Contact info` and `Name`) are labeled using the `label` property (optional), but they don't have a `type` property like other elements.

 ```yaml
 contact_info: